mccutchen/bhc/chatterer/trunk/readme.txt

 #   program itself.

 To use:

- 1. put all of the input files (.txt) into the source/ directory (create it if it does not already exist)
+ 1. put all of the input files (.txt) into the "/source/" directory (create it if it does not already exist)

- 2. run the chatter_aio_txt-xml.bat
+ 2. Add "article.txt" into the /source/ directory.

+ 3. Create or modify issue-date.txt.
-   a. enter date when prompted (or create issue-date.txt in the source/ directory and put the date on first line of the file).
+   a. put the date on first line of the file.
 Date *must* be in 6-digit or 8-digit format: mmddyy or mmddyyyy.
-   b. if you get errors (and you probably will, since the formatting has to be fairly exact), check the chatterer_aio_readme.txt to verify the formatting
+   b. if you get errors, check the chatterer_aio_readme.txt to verify the formatting

-   c. repeat steps a and b until you do not get errors
+ 4. run the chatter_aio_txt-xml.bat

- 4. run the chatterer_aio_xml-html.bat to generate the html in the chatterer-output/ directory
+ 5. run the chatterer_aio_xml-html.bat to generate the html in the chatterer-output/ directory

+ 5.5 delete "<%@ Page Language="C#"%>" in the sidebar.ascx.

- 5. copy the contents of the chatterer-output/ directory into the [dev server]:/chatter/[year] directory (ie for my current setup, that is B:/chatter/07/)
+ 6. copy the contents of the chatterer-output/ directory into the [dev server]:/chatter/[year] directory (ie for my current setup, that is B:/chatter/07/)

- 6. add in the pictures and any fancy formatting you like (note: <hr /> is disabled on the bhc web, so use a <div> with a border to acheive the same effect)
+ 7. add in the pictures and any fancy formatting you like (note: <hr /> is disabled on the bhc web, so use a <div> with a border to acheive the same effect)

- 7. do not forget that there are two index.html files (one at [YY]/index.html and one at [YY]/[MMDD]/index.html) These two are NOT the same, but should look the same (the links are all relative, so their positions require different hyperlinks)
+ 8. do not forget that there are two index.html files (one at [YY]/index.html and one at [YY]/[MMDD]/index.html) These two are NOT the same, but should look the same (the links are all relative, so their positions require different hyperlinks)

- 8. Once things look good, send it live (just the [YY]/index.html and [YY]/[MMDD]/).
+ 9. Once things look good, send it live (just the [YY]/index.html and [YY]/[MMDD]/).
 Don't forget to copy the images used in the chatter to [live server]:/images/bhc/chatter/[YY]/[MMDD]/.

 Special notes: